Patents, Trademarks, Intellectual Property Law Firm in Asia

 Other Offices: Jakarta Kuala Lumpur Taguig City Bangkok Hanoi

-Patrick Mirandah is the Chief Executive Officer of Patrick Mirandah Co.
-Patrick is based in the Malaysian office of PMC.
+Patrick Mirandah is the Chief Executive Officer of Mirandah Asia and is based in the Malaysian office of PMC.
 Gladys Mirandah, our Director for Singapore, Malaysia, Indonesia, Thailand, Philippines and Vietnam, is located in the Singapore office of PMC.
 Gladys oversees its operations as well as the growth of the PMC offices in Indonesia, Thailand, Philippines and Vietnam.
 She also actively participates in the Indian affiliate office.

 PMC is a boutique practice providing services in all areas of intellectual property law for the countries we cover including: patents, trademarks, copyright, industrial design, litigation support in all areas of intellectual property disputes, investigation and watch service, enforcement action, infringement advice, licensing, franchising, entertainment and media, Asian intellectual property portfolio management, dispute resolution, privacy and trade secrets, regulatory approvals for food and drugs, due diligence, domain names, intellectual property consultancy, intellectual property management, integrated circuits, geographical indications, freedom to operate, E-commerce, consumer protection and advertising clearance.